travelgateX/documentation-site/content/travelgatex/reference/objects/CriteriaSearch.md

       "typeString": "String!",
       "name": "market",
       "url": "/travelgatex/reference/scalars/string",
-      "description": "Targeted zone, country or point of sale to be used in request.", "isDeprecated": false,
+      "description": "Targeted zone, country or point-of-sale to be used in request.", "isDeprecated": false,
       "args": null
     }